ardyesp/DLO-138/README.md

 - Pressing V/Div,Sec/Div/Trigger while field is activated toggles through settings
 - Hold OK button at power-up -> Reset all values to defaults

-###Cursor Mode
+### Cursor Mode
 There are some limitations in cursor mode.
 While it is possible to use cursors both on signals in hold mode and running mode only the functions available via the buttons are available to modify.
-Short-Press on the encoder button returns back to curosr mode, long press on encoder-button disables encoder mode.
+Short-Press on the encoder button returns back to cursor mode, long press on encoder-button disables cursor mode.

-###Loop Mode
+### Loop Mode
 In Loop mode samples will be added on the right side of the waveform.
 The buffer is limited to the width of the screen.
 (Works espcially well with voltage display enabled as voltmeter with history...)

-##Building Open DSO-150
+## Building Open DSO-150
-Open DSO-150 should build directly after opening the project in the free STM32 version of Atollic trueSUDIO. https://atollic.com/truestudio/
+Open DSO-150 should build directly after opening the project in the free STM32 version of Atollic trueSTUDIO. https://atollic.com/truestudio/

 It should also compile under the System Workbench for STM32 after creating a new project and importing the soruce files but I haven't tried that...